chungyc/site-personal/site/article/physics/relativity/spacetime-diagrams.markdown

 Below is a spacetime diagram with a world line of an object departing from the origin at half the speed of light, or \(v=0.5c\).
 The horizontal axis is the \(x\) axis, and the vertical axis is the \(t\) axis with the future pointing up.
-The two dashed line criss-crossing at the origin are the tracks of light passing through the origin, and these are often called the _light cone_ in a spacetime diagram.
+The two dashed lines criss-crossing at the origin are the tracks of light passing through the origin, and these are often called the _light cone_ in a spacetime diagram.